 Following the investigation, if there is no agreement to conclude the matter, the parties will have the opportunity to participate in mediation by a third party.
-If both parties agree to mediation, a mediator will be named from a roster maintained by the OSB Registry.
+If both parties agree to mediation, a mediator will be named.
+A roster of mediators for this purpose will be maintained by the OSB Registry.

-If mediation is declined, or does not resolve the matter, the notice to trustee is prepared and delivered to the trustee and to the Superintendent.
+If mediation is declined, or does not resolve the matter, the notice to the LIT is prepared and delivered to the LIT and to the Superintendent.

-The notice to trustee pursuant to section 14.02(1) of the BIA sets out the powers that the Superintendent may exercise, with reasons identifying the relevant issues, the nature of the evidence against the trustee, the potential consequences to the trustee, and affords the trustee a reasonable opportunity for a hearing.
-The trustee must advise the Superintendent in writing if he/she would like a hearing and whether he/she intends to make oral or written submissions.
-If a trustee fails to request a hearing, the adjudicator may proceed without further notification to the trustee.
+The notice to LIT pursuant to subsection 14.02(1) of the BIA sets out the powers the Superintendent may exercise, with reasons identifying the relevant issues, the nature of the evidence against the LIT, the potential consequences to the LIT, and affords the LIT a reasonable opportunity for a hearing.
+The LIT must advise the Superintendent in writing if he/she would like a hearing and whether he/she intends to make oral or written submissions.
+If an LIT fails to request a hearing, the matter may proceed without further notification to the LIT.

 Ottawa ON K1A 0H5

-The process for conducting a hearing is determined by the adjudicator and is set out in sections 14.01 and 14.02 of the BIA and in Directive No. 31, Procedure Governing Trustee Professional Conduct Proceedings.
+The process for conducting a hearing is determined by the adjudicator and is set out in sections 14.01 and 14.02 of the BIA and in Directive No. 31R, Procedure Governing Trustee Professional Conduct Proceedings.
 A hearing is normally preceded by a pre-hearing or case-management discussion.
-The disclosure of all relevant documents is provided in advance of the pre-hearing as directed by the adjudicator.
+All relevant documents are to be disclosed in advance of the pre-hearing, as directed by the adjudicator.
 At a pre-hearing, the adjudicator seeks to narrow the issues to be decided, ensure all relevant information has been prepared and shared by both parties, ensure expectations for the hearing process are well understood, and establish timelines.

-Where the trustee has requested a hearing and intends to make oral representations, a notification of the hearing is posted on the OSB’s website and in each division office of the OSB naming the parties, the date, time and location of the hearing.
+Where the LIT has requested a hearing and intends to make oral representations, a notification of the hearing is posted on the OSB’s website naming the parties, the date, time and location of the hearing.